 Global 5-SLOAN Multidimensional Typing System

-The bulk of academic research and my own research points to only five purely independent personality elements.
-"Only five" in the sense that every other personality trait will have some correlation to one or more of these five key traits (If anyone discovers any traits that don't, expect to see a Big 6 or higher, but I have not been able to find any).
+The leading academic research model of personality is the Big Five, which implies five purely independent personality elements.
+"Only five" in the sense that every other personality trait will have some correlation to one or more of these five key traits.
 "Independent" in the sense that what you score on one independent element says nothing about what you will score on another independent element.
 Most personality traits are dependent meaning what you score on one element will predict, to some degree, how you will score on certain other traits.
 This is why personality systems with dependent traits are not very efficient.
-The Global 5 personality system is based on the five proven independent elements.
+The Global 5 personality system is based on the Big Five.
 The Global 5 adaptation of the Big 5 consists of Extroversion, Emotional Stability, Orderliness, Accommodation, and Intellect.
-These elements make up the primary colors of personality; the interaction of elements in each person yields their overall personality profile.
+These elements purport to make up the primary colors of personality; the interaction of elements in each person yields their overall personality profile.
+(After many years of research I've found some issues with this model.
+In particular Extroversion is not unidimensional, meaning it seems to be measuring a mix of external reward sensitivity and emotional stability among other things.
+The Big Five also fails to measure tribalism, a trait which is very influential in human behavior.
+I've addressed these flaws by constructing the MOTIVES personality system.)

 Extroversion - Social and Reserved type